mrsimoes/hlnsync/docs/README.md

 - Filenames are not required to be valid UTF8, to accomodate older archives.

-- Bare minimum support for case-insensitive, case- preserving file systems like VFAT.
-E.g.: if a target file name differs from its source match in casing only, no change is applied.
+- Minimum support for case-insensitive, case-preserving file systems like vfat: if a target file name differs from source match in case only, target is not updated.

-- mtimes are ignored.

 ### Possible Improvements

+- Delete empty directories on the target which match empty directories on the source.

 - Take advantage of multiple CPUs to hash multiple files in parallel.

-- Matching algorithm works well in simple cases, but could be further developed and optimized.
+- Match algorithm works well in simple cases, but could be further developed and optimized.

 - Support for excluding/including files by regexp.

-- No support for checking duplicates by actual content, not just hash.
+- Support checking for duplicates by actual content, not just hash.

-- Rollback changes to target in case of failure.
+- Update target mtimes from source.

 - Sort duplicates, e.g. by name or mtime.

-- Support for Python 3.
+- Run on Python 3.

-- Detect renamed directories to present a shorter schedule of target sync operations.
+- Detect renamed directories to obtain a more compact sync schedule.